Gluten-Free Carrot Cake (Moist & Fluffy)

 - 8 oz cream cheese, room temperature

-- 2 cup confectioners sugar (may need more to thicken if desired)
+- 2 cups confectioners sugar, may need more to thicken if desired

 - 1 teaspoon pure vanilla extract

 - Grease and flour (with Pamela's flour) 2 (9-inch) cake pans.
 Set aside